Rehearsal & Concert Practicalities

 Programmes are on sale to choir members at a reduced price for 30 minutes before the Saturday rehearsal, one per member.
 They are not available in the break or afterwards.
 Look out when you arrive for the person selling them, who is usually towards the front of the chairs.
 Programmes are available for the full price on the door in the evening – there is no discount for members then.

-So that we present a professional appearance and don’t distract the audience, we wear simple, consistent, unadorned clothes on stage: all black for the ladies and black tie for the men.
+So that we present a professional appearance and don’t distract the audience, we wear simple, consistent, unadorned clothes on stage:

-Ladies should wear a simple long black skirt or plain black trousers, with black hosiery and black shoes.
+A simple long black skirt or plain black trousers, with black hosiery and black shoes.
 The top half needs to be black too; long sleeved (unless advised otherwise, perhaps in hot weather), not shiny or sparkly, and not too revealing, i.e. no plunging necklines or bare shoulders.
 For warmth you may want to wear a plain black jacket or a smart, plain cardigan or jumper.
 Please avoid sparkly jewellery, which is distracting; even matt jewellery can catch the light and dazzle the conductor.
 If you need a hair ornament it should be black.
 If you wish to take a handbag on stage it too should be black and small enough to be worn over the shoulder or under the arm.

-Men should wear a dinner jacket and dress shirt; if it is likely to be hot enough for a shirt sleeve order, trousers should be without braces.
+Dinner jacket and dress shirt; if it is likely to be hot enough for a shirt sleeve order, trousers should be without braces.
 Bow ties and, if worn, cummerbunds should be black.
 It is easy to hire a dinner suit and dress shirt if you do not already own them.

 On concert day – the evening